Harbr-Foundation/Harbr-Router/README.md

 - 🔄 **UDP Proxying**: Support for stateless UDP protocols (DNS, syslog, game servers)
 - 🎯 **Path-based Routing**: Flexible route configuration for HTTP
 - 🔍 **Health Checks**: Built-in health check support for HTTP upstreams
+- 📚 **Library API**: Use as a standalone binary or integrate as a library in your Rust applications

 ## Quick Start